sequenceiq/blog/source/_posts/2014-06-11-ambari-cluster-on-docker.markdown

 were presented recently at the [Hadoop Summit](http://hadoopsummit.org/san-jose/), and there is an interest to learn the technical details.

-The project (called Cloudbreak) will provide a REST API to provision a Hadoop cluster.
+The project (called Cloudbreak) will provide a REST API to provision a Hadoop cluster - anywhere.
 The cluster can be hosted on AWS EC22, Azure, physical servers or even your laptop, but always based on the same concept:
 [Apache Ambari](http://ambari.apache.org/) managed [Docker](http://www.docker.com/)
 containers.